2Cold2Code/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+   A.) Document Object Model.
+An object that is part of browser window and allows HTML to be displayed.
+It is a copy of the document in object form as well.
+But, wait, there's more...
+But that's the gist of it.

 2. What is an event?

+   A.) An event is a change pushed to the call stack to be rendered on the DOM or change or do something.

 3. What is an event listener?

+   A.) A method that waits for changes to the state of the DOM (including cursor position, window sizing, etc.), which invokes a callback (or, is supposed to).

 4. Why would we convert a NodeList into an Array?

+   A.) To use array methods on it since it is only array-like and comes with forEach and length methods only.

 5. What is a component?

+   A.) A function or object (usually) that is reusable and allows for DRY coding.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account